 An MIBG scintiscan is a type of imaging test.
-It uses a radioactive substance (called a tracer) and a special scanner to find or confirm the presence of pheochromocytoma and neuroblastoma.
-These are types of tumors that affect the nervous tissue.
+It uses a radioactive substance (called a tracer) and a scanner to find or confirm the presence of pheochromocytoma and neuroblastoma.
+These are types of tumors that affect nerve tissue.

 How is the Test Performed?

-A radioisotope (MIBG, iodine-131-meta-iodobenzylguanidine) is injected into a vein.
+A radioisotope (MIBG, iodine-131-meta-iodobenzylguanidine, or iodine-123-meta-iodobenzylguanidine) is injected into a vein.
 This compound attaches to specific tumor cells.

 You will have the scan later that day or the next day.
 For this part of the test, you lie on a table under the arm of the scanner.
 Your abdomen is scanned.
-You may need to return for repeated scans for 1 - 3 days.
-Each scan takes 1 - 2 hours.
+You may need to return for repeated scans for 1 to 3 days.
+Each scan takes 1 to 2 hours.